Project-MONAI/VLM/monai_vila2d/README.md

 3. **Hybrid Information Fusion**: VILA-M3 can incorporate 2D, 3D, and even 4D information by fusion of expert model results and VLM predictions.

-4. **Open-Source MONAI Module**: The model and several fine-tuned checkpoints are released as part of the MONAI (Medical Open Network for AI).
+4. **Open-Source MONAI Module**: The model and several fine-tuned checkpoints are released as part of project [MONAI](https://monai.io).
 We provide scripts for data preparation and a standardized module for benchmarking to evaluate the models in various medical imaging tasks.

 Below is an overview of the VILA-M3 with expert model integration and feedback.